galaxyxone/glsx_live2.2/README.md

 # Quick Start

-1. Configure your React app in the Auth0 Dashboard as outlined in the course.
+1. Configure your Application in the Auth0 Dashboard

 2. Create a .env file in the project root (same directory as package.json) that contains the following: